Photo by Johan Persson / ©ROH. Costumes by Bob Crowley.

 The 1865 fairy tale features an underground fantasy world full of anthropomorphic characters and surrealist symbols.

-Opening in June 2020, the themed exhibition will explore how the fantastical tale inspired global culture and influential creators, including Walt Disney, Salvador Dalí, and Tim Burton.
+Opening March 27, 2021, the themed exhibition will explore how the fantastical tale inspired global culture and influential creators, including Walt Disney, Salvador Dalí, and Tim Burton.

-Dubbed Alice: Curiouser and Curiouser, the exhibit will chart the evolution of the beloved fairy tale, tracing its origins as an imaginative 1865 novel (by author Lewis Carroll) to its contemporary status as a fixture of the global zeitgeist.
-On view from June 27, 2020, through January 10, 2021, it will mark the most extensive Alice in Wonderland exhibit ever staged.
+Museum curators will chart the evolution of the beloved fairy tale, tracing its origins as an imaginative 1865 novel by Lewis Carroll to its contemporary status as a fixture of the global zeitgeist.
+On view through December 31, 2021, it will mark the most extensive Alice in Wonderland exhibit ever staged.

-According to museum organizers, the exhibit will feature a large collection of Alice in Wonderland–related artifacts, such as illustrations by Sir John Tenniel from the original novel, as well as early concept art from Walt Disney’s 1951 film.
+Illustrations figure prominently in this collection of Alice in Wonderland–related artifacts; among them are artworks by Sir John Tenniel from the original novel, as well as Ralph Steadman drawings from the 1960s and early concept art from Walt Disney’s 1951 film.
 (Our guess is that Tim Burton’s 2010 big-screen interpretation will also get a nod.)

 However, Alice: Curiouser and Curiouser won’t just focus on direct adaptations of the tale.
 Expanding on the award-winning Wonderland exhibit from the Australian Centre for the Moving Image in Melbourne, the V&A presentation will push further, exploring the classic tale’s delightfully weird influence spanning visual art, fashion, music, dance, and photography.

-Very few details about the exhibition have been released, but the museum did share that items on display will include costumes from the 2011 Royal Ballet production of Alice’s Adventures in Wonderland, as well as various artworks by Salvador Dalí, whose surrealist creations were heavily inspired by the overall aesthetic of Wonderland.
+Keep an eye out for costumes from the 2011 Royal Ballet production of Christopher Wheeldon’s Alice’s Adventures in Wonderland, as well as various artworks by Salvador Dalí, whose surrealist creations were heavily inspired by the overall aesthetic of Wonderland.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips